-The attached Site Plan demonstrates that Franzen Street NE and Grear Street NE both connect to Medical Center Street NE, a private street that runs north-south along the west boundary of the site.
-Due to steep topography along the east side of Medical Center Drive NE, the applicant is not proposing to extend Franzen Street or Grear Street through the site.
-The applicant has addressed the criteria for Section 803-065(a) alternate street standards in the narrative below.
+The attached Site Plan demonstrates that site access through Franzen Street NE connects to Medical Center Street NE, a private street that runs north-south along the east boundary of the Property.
+Medical Center Drive and 23rd Street exceed the 600-ft. access spacing requirement between D Street NE and Center Street NE.
+However, due to steep topography along the east side of Medical Center Drive NE, Franzen Street could not be extended to NE 23rd Street through the Phase I development.
+Therefore, the applicant is requesting alternative street standards based on this physical condition.

-(2) Buildings or other existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude streets meeting the spacing requirements, considering the potential for redevelopment.
+(2) Buildings or other existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude streets meeting the spacing